 More than 6,000 UC Davis students were awarded scholarships during 2014-15, with close to $22.5 million paid to undergraduates.
 Scholarships are funded by individuals, corporations, professional associations, alumni and directly by the university.

 How to Apply for UC Davis Undergraduate and Prestigious Scholarships

 - Complete the UC undergraduate application for admission and scholarships to automatically apply for most scholarships offered through UC Davis.
 The application provides detailed information regarding the scholarship process and deadlines.

 - Carefully review eligibility criteria for restricted scholarships listed in the application—some scholarships have special requirements and may require additional materials for consideration.
-Transfer applicants are encouraged to submit an online letter of recommendation directly to the UC Davis Undergraduate and Prestigious Scholarships Office.

 - Submit your UC application between November 1 and November 30 to be considered for scholarships.